 • Loaf pans come in all different sizes.
 I love these Chicago Metallic standard 8.5 x 4.5-inch loaf pans and these Chicago Metallic mini loaf pans, which are so handy to have on hand around the holidays.
 If you use as much as a pound of zucchini, I highly recommend baking this bread in a 10×5-inch baking pan — it’s only slightly larger than the 8.5×4.5-inch pan, but it makes a difference.
 My quick breads bake so much more evenly in this larger-size pan.

-• To freeze: Be sure to let zucchini bread cool completely.
-Wrap in foil; then tuck into an airtight bag.
+• To freeze: Be sure to let the zucchini bread cool completely.
+Wrap in wax paper; then tuck into an airtight bag.
 Freeze up to 3 months.
 Thaw overnight at room temperature.

 • To make muffins: Simply, line a 12-cup muffin pan with liners or grease with butter or nonstick spray.
 Fill cups no more than two-thirds full.
 Bake for 18-22 minutes, or until a toothpick inserted comes out clean.